Since the beginning of the Meiji Restoration in the late 19th century, Japan had rapidly modernised their country, industry, and military.

 However, following the invasion, the two sides of China's civil war agreed to a truce so that they could fight back against the invaders.

-The most horrific event of the Japanese invasion took place during and after the capture of the Chinese city of Nanjing, which also known as Nanking.
+The most horrific event of the Japanese invasion took place during and after the capture of the Chinese city of Nanjing, which is also known as Nanking.

 From December 1937 to January 1938, Japanese soldiers brutally killed somewhere between 200,000 to 300,000 Chinese civilians.